arangodb/arangodb/3rdParty/README_maintainers.md

 ## rocksdb

+(6.25.0, upstream commit d497cdfbb27b036d43a280d44ed806b2c6d6bcc2)

-our branch is maintained at:
+Our branch is maintained at:
 https://github.com/arangodb-helper/rocksdb

 Most changes can be ported upstream: https://github.com/facebook/rocksdb

 On Upgrade:
-- `./thirdparty.inc``needs to be adjusted to use the snappy we specify.
+- `./thirdparty.inc` needs to be adjusted to use the snappy we specify.
 This can be adjusted by commenting out the section that sets Snappy-related CMake variables:

     -set(SNAPPY_HOME $ENV{THIRDPARTY_HOME}/Snappy.Library)